kean/Future/README.md

 }
 ```

 > `Future` is parameterized with two generic arguments – `Value` and `Error`.
-This not only takes advantage of Swift type-safety features but also allows to do things like represent futures that never fail using `Never` – `Future<Value, Never>`.
+This allows us to take advantage of Swift type-safety features and also model futures that never fail using `Never` – `Future<Value, Never>`.

 ### Create Future